Starting university can be both stressful and exciting. Partying with friends and new acquaintances is a lot of fun and a big part of university life.

 If needed, where can you get more information or help?

 - Call security on campus: 6201 2222.

-- Security can escort you to your vehicle or to another building on campus.
+- Security chaperone service can accompany you to your vehicle or to another building on campus.
 Call 6201 2222.

 - Make an appointment at the UC Medical and Counselling Centre if you need to.
-Social workers, psychologists and general practitioners are available.
+Psychologists and general practitioners are available.
 Call 6201 2351 to make an appointment.